Have you been sitting on an idea for a while but haven’t had time, money or confidence to start it?

 Part 1: Ideas: How do we form them?
 How do we choose which one to work on?

-Part 2: Building: How do we build a first version of an idea with minimal time and money?
+Part 2: Building: How do we build the first version of an idea with minimal time and money?

-Part 3: Testing: How do we test a first version of an idea with minimal marketing channels?
+Part 3: Testing: How do we test the first version of an idea with minimal marketing channels?